 To get your cabinet primed and ready for paint, you’ll want to sand them thoroughly.
 If you skip this step and don’t sand down all imperfections in your cabinet, they will become more obvious once they’re painted.
 Be sure to use medium-grit sandpaper and just keep going until there are no raised areas left on your cabinets.

 The paint will stick better to clean, dust-free surfaces.
 We recommend you use a vacuum then use a tack cloth to wipe the cabinets.

 Paint the cabinets Doors, Sides, Drawer, and Shelves

 After everything is done.
-Now ready to start painting the cabinets Doors, Sides, Drawer, and Shelves step-by-step process for Painting Kitchen cabinet cabinets.
+Now ready to start painting the cabinet Doors, Sides, Drawer, and Shelves step-by-step process for Painting Kitchen cabinet cabinet.
 The first thing you need to do is make sure that you have cleaned your kitchen cabinets before starting to paint them.

 After finishing painting let them dry

 To ensure your new paint job lasts, allow your cabinets to dry completely after painting.
 If you’re in a hurry, you can use fans and dehumidifiers to speed up drying time.
 Keep in mind that most paints require at least 24 hours of drying time.
 Before being exposed to water or humidity.
-Remember that even if your cabinets look dry on the outside, they may still be damp on the inside.
+Remember that even if your cabinet looks dry on the outside, it may still be damp on the inside.

 when your kitchen cabinets have been painted and dried it’s time to put them back together.
 Make sure that you have all of your hardware, such as hinges, handles, and knobs before you begin.
 Also, make sure that you have any new screws or nails that are needed to reassemble your cabinets.
 It is also important to clean off any dust or dirt from the area where you will be working on reassembling your cabinets.
 This can be done with a damp cloth or using a vacuum cleaner.
 If there is too much dust just wiping down with a damp cloth.